smallrye/smallrye-graphql/docs/federation.md

 # Federation

 Support for [GraphQL Federation](https://www.apollographql.com/docs/federation) is enabled by default.
-If you add one of the federation annotations, the corresponding directives will be declared to your schema and the additional Federation queries will be added automatically.
+If you add one of the federation annotations, the corresponding directives will be declared in your schema, and the additional Federation queries will be added automatically.
 You can also disable Federation completely by setting the `smallrye.graphql.federation.enabled` config key to `false`.

 You can add the Federation directives by using the equivalent Java annotation, e.g. to extend a `Product` entity with a `price` field, you can write a class: